Lawrencesoft/EmployeeDiscount/README.md

 Apply Discount for the specified employee based on Type

 # Employee Types
-Permanent
+1) Permanent
-Part-time
+2) Part-time
-Interns
+3) Interns
-Contractors
+4) Contractors

 # The Problem
 A Company is providing its employees with special discounts to use in shops when buying online.
 The company has the following 4 types of employees: Permanent, Part-time, Interns and Contractors.
-We need a program that applies the correct discount to each employee:
+We need a program that applies the correct discount to each employee: <br>
 • Permanent employees get a 10% discount.
-They also get an extra 5% if they have been in the company for longer than 3 years.
+They also get an extra 5% if they have been in the company for longer than 3 years.<br>
 • Part-time employees get a 5% discount.
-They also get an extra 3% if they have been in the company for longer than 5 years.
+They also get an extra 3% if they have been in the company for longer than 5 years.<br>
-• Interns get a 5% discount but only on products with a price greater than £30.
+• Interns get a 5% discount but only on products with a price greater than £30.<br>
-• Unfortunately, Contractors never get a discount.
+• Unfortunately, Contractors never get a discount.<br>

 # Required version to build and execute the Employee Discount Repository
   .NET 6.0 version